NodeOS/NodeOS/asgard.md

 HTTP is secure.
 If you think otherwise, you should stop using all websites.

 HTTP security can be poorly implemented however.
-We actually punt on handling security asgard the server.
-Instead, we require that you secure the socket.
+We actually punt on handling security in asgard.
+Instead, we require that you secure the socket asgard is listening to.

 For simple cases, you can bind to `localhost`.
 Only processes on the same host can access asgard.